-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced today that a Lee’s Summit, Mo., man was sentenced in federal court today for his role in a $5 million mortgage fraud conspiracy.
+SPRINGFIELD, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced today that the owner of a Bolivar, Mo., roofing company was sentenced in federal court today for hiring illegal aliens.

-This case is being prosecuted by Assistant U.S. Attorney Linda Parker Marshall.
-It was investigated by the Federal Bureau of Investigation and IRS-Criminal Investigation.
+This case was prosecuted by Assistant U.S. Attorney Robyn L. McKee.
+It was investigated by U.S. Immigration and Customs Enforcement.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at